eyedeekay/si-i2p-plugin/README.md

-Stream-Isolating i2p HTTP Proxy(SAM Application)
+Destination-Isolating i2p HTTP Proxy(SAM Application)
 ------------------------------------------------

 This is an i2p SAM application which presents an HTTP proxy(on port 4443 by